 And the weekend proved to be one of the most exhilarating and exhausting 72 hours on the job that I’ve experienced.

 I’ve led weekend-long brainstorm sessions and business workshops, but this was different.
-This came with the pressure I’d put on myself–a test I needed to endure.
+This came with the pressure I’d put on myself–a test I needed to know that I could pass.
 Could I be a good US President?

 “Even in a simulation, the idea of going to war and using nuclear weapons is intense.”